-A. By default, WarnMe/Nixle will send (1) emergency alerts, and (2) advisories and community messages to your UC Berkeley Official Email Address (berkeley.edu) in the CalNet directory.
-To see what your UCB Official Email Address is, go the CalNet directory and select Update Listing, authenticate, then select Edit Person Information.
+By default, WarnMe/Nixle will send (1) emergency alerts, and (2) advisories and community messages to your UC Berkeley Official Email Address (berkeley.edu) in the CalNet directory.
+Click here to view/edit your UCB Official Email Address.

 WarnMe/Nixle will also send emergency alerts to your SMS number if you provide it.

 No, WarnMe/Nixle is an opt-out system.
 This means that unless you opt-out of the service you will receive (1) emergency alerts, and (2) advisory and community messages and instructions from it via your UC Berkeley Official Email Address.

 You can also receive emergency alerts by SMS.
 Provide your SMS number to be notified by text message.
 You can do that on the WarnMe/Nixle Contact Information page.

 If you wish to opt-out of the WarnMe/Nixle system, and not receive notification messages, you can also do that on the WarnMe/Nixle Contact Information page.